abdul1433/Active-Directory/README.md

 After the installation of Active Directory, the DC-1 VM will be logged off and you will need to restart the VM

-Login back to the DC-1 with the context of the domain
+Log back in to the DC-1 with the context of the domain

 Enter the username as mydomain.com\labuser and use the password as before you used to login to DC-1 VM

-Once logged in go to Server Manager --> Tools --> Active Directory Users and Computers --> mydomain.com
+Once logged in, go to Server Manager --> Tools --> Active Directory Users and Computers --> mydomain.com

 In the Active Directory Users and Computers create two Organizational Units

 1. _EMPLOYEES
 2. _ADMINS

-In the _ADMINS section create a new user named as "Jessica Doe" and create credentials for Jessica Doe
+In the _ADMINS section create a new user named as "Jessica Doe" and create new credentials for the user

 -Username- Jessica_admin